 We were a Gap ad before it was cool.

 I knew Jimmy was white.
 He knew I was not.
 Some days we mentioned it; most days we didn’t.
 What we never did—even at five years old—was deny it.

 I know this phrase is meant to calm my fears.
-I’m meant to walk away confident that this person is not only compassionate, but progressive.
+I’m meant to walk away confident that this person is not only compassionate, but progressive—and definitely not racist.